A04 - The Base

 Cancer rules it.
 The Moon rules Cancer.

 The moon doesn't have its own light.
 It reflects, it pulls the tides, it changes phase but stays the same object.
-That is the nature of the fourth arena - it doesn't need to generate anything new.
+That is the nature of the fourth arena — it doesn't need to generate anything new.
 It just needs to remain.
 The baseline.
-The internal security that doesn't depend on what happens in the agora (A03) or the Carnival (A05).
+The internal security that doesn't depend on what happens in the agora or the carnival.

 Antinous and the deification of grief.

-It is the room you never have to explain.
-The place where you drop the mask.
-It is not always 'happy'.
+The base is not always comfortable.
 Foundations are often damp, dark, and heavy.
-But they are required.
-The base is the gravity that keeps the entire personality-engine from drifting into space.
+But they are load-bearing.
+The fourth arena is the gravity that keeps the entire structure from drifting into space.
+If it holds, everything above it can reach as high as it needs to.
+If it doesn't, nothing above it can stand.